TheIthorian/Gravity/README.md

     -   On mobile, the particles will travel in a direction dependent on the device oritentation
 -   `Random Direction?` - Any new particales spawned will have a random direction and velocity.
 -   `Enable Annotations?` > Annotations will be visible and additional annotation options will be available.
--   `Enable Lines Between Planets?` > Each particle will emit a line to every other plents.
+-   `Enable Lines Between Particles?` > Each particle will emit a line to every other plents.
 It makes for a cool effect!
 -   ` Minimum Effective Gravity Displacement` > The distance to which any less displacement between particles has no more effect on the resultant force.
 Used to prevent "Black Holes".

 ### Shortcuts